mike-barber/electron-neon-rust/README.md

 # Rust, Neon, Electron

+Electron running native Rust code is a very appealing idea: we get a decent cross-platform user interface with all the performance of native Rust underneath it, and the convenience of Node.js in the middle.

+Neon?
+It's a really useful project that permits us to write native Rust modules that work with Node.js.

-I wanted to create a working example, particularly one that would work on Windows.
+I wanted to create a working example, particularly one that works on Windows as well as Linux.
+Probably works on Mac too.

 * This repo is forked from https://github.com/electron/electron-quick-start
 * I have added to it following the instructions on the Neon site: https://neon-bindings.com/docs/electron-apps/